Hasuzawa/aws-projects/aws/20-cloud-formation/README.md

 Stack events record the creation, deletion, rollback of resources.

+## Stack Set

+A Stack Set is a blueprint for deployment.

+CloudFormation is a regional service, so to deploy across region or account, Stack Set is preferred.

 ## Infrastructure Composer

 Graphical UI to drag and compose cloud resources.

 ## CloudFormation Template